 Sidonius Apollinaris for the Twenty-First Century

-Workshop Wassenaar and New Approaches
+First phase: Workshop Wassenaar and New Approaches

-With Edinburgh and Amsterdam as its academic hometowns, SAxxi has now begun to prepare a volume of Prolegomena to Sidonius Apollinaris (forthcoming 2019) and the first five volumes of commentary.
-In the present situation, the primary need is to have ‘the whole Sidonius’.
-Attention will go out first to those poems and letters which have not yet been covered by publications.
-This phase, which lasts for three years (2014–2017), is funded by the Leverhulme Foundation through an International Network grant, LIN; see the Leverhulme 2014 annual review) and the British Academy (a Small Research Grant).
-The LIN unites the scholars who are working on the commentary.
-Its Network Facilitator is Dr Paul Barnaby (mail).
-Its advisory committee consists of Jan Willem Drijvers (Groningen), Hagit Amirav (Amsterdam), Roy Gibson (Manchester), and Roger Rees (St Andrews).
+In 2014, the School of History, Classics and Archaeology of the University of Edinburgh devised an ‘Academic Network on Sidonius Apollinaris’, which began by realising the next stage of the SAxxi initiative.
+This included the preparation of the introductory volume, with as a working title Prolegomena to Sidonius Apollinaris (it was eventually published as the Edinburgh Companion to Sidonius Apollinaris) and the first five volumes of commentary.
+This phase lasted for three years (2014–2017) and was funded by the Leverhulme Foundation through an International Network grant (LIN; see the Leverhulme 2014 annual review) and the British Academy (a Small Research Grant).
+The LIN united the scholars working on the Companion and the commentaries and a Network Facilitator.
+Its advisory committee consisted of Professors Jan Willem Drijvers (Groningen), Hagit Amirav (Amsterdam), Roy Gibson (Manchester), and Roger Rees (St Andrews).

 - Panegyric on Majorian (Carmina 3–5) by Tiziana Brolli (Padua)